LangStream/documentation/configuration-resources/messaging/topics.md

 ### **Implicit topics**

 The LangStream planner may decide to create additional topics to connect the agents.
-This is because most of the agents may run together in the same kubernetes pod, but under some conditions this is not possible, for instance:
+This is because most of the agents may run together in the same kubernetes pod, but under some conditions this is not possible, for example:

-- two agents in the same pipeline have different resource requirements, so they m,must live in separate pods
+- two agents in the same pipeline have different resource requirements, so they must live in separate pods
-- some agents require to connect directly to a topic
+- some agents require a direct connection to a topic
 - an agent is marked as not "composable"

 ### **Schema less topics**

 By default LangStream interprets the contents of the messages as Unicode encoded strings (UTF-8) and when an agent tries to access the message as a structure, it tries to parse the string as JSON.

-This means that you can write a message in the input topic as a string and read it as a JSON structure in the output topic.
+This means that you can write a message in the input topic as a string, and read it as a JSON structure in the output topic.

-When an agent that expects a structure as input encounters a string that cannot be parsed as JSON this is handled as a regular processing failure, and you can apply the standard failure management options (like skipping unparsable messages or posting them to the deadletter queue).
+When an agent that expects a structure as input encounters a string that cannot be parsed as JSON, this is handled as a regular processing failure, and you can apply the standard failure management options (like skipping unparsable messages or posting them to the deadletter queue).

 ### **Schema management**

-LangStream can handle automatically the Schema associated to the topic, depending on the messaging broker you are using.
+LangStream can automatically handle the schema associated to the topic, depending on the messaging broker you are using.

-If you are using Apache Pulsar then the Schema Registry is built-in on the Broker and you don't have to configure anything more.
+If you are using Apache Pulsar, then the Schema Registry is built-in on the Broker and you don't have to configure anything.

-If you are using Apache Kafka then you need to configure the URL and the credentials to access a Schema Registry.
+If you are using Apache Kafka, you need to configure the URL and the credentials to access a Schema Registry.

-This happens in the instance.yaml file in the streamingCluster configuration, see the [kafka](../../instance-clusters/streaming/kafka.md) cluster documentation for the actual configuration of the Schema Registry client.
+These values are set in the instance.yaml file in the streamingCluster configuration, see the [kafka](../../instance-clusters/streaming/kafka.md) cluster documentation for the actual configuration of the Schema Registry client.

-LangStream comes with an abstraction of the Schema management systems and allows you to write portable applications.
+LangStream comes with an abstraction of the Schema management system that allows you to write portable applications.

-These are the supported schema types:
+The supported schema types are:
 - string
 - bytes
 - avro